 The Mudaraba Agreement provides that all payments made thereunder by DIB (in its capacity as the Mudareb) to the Trustee shall be made without any withholding or deduction for, or on account of, any present or future Taxes, unless such withholding or deduction is required by law.
-In the event there is any such withholding or deduction in relation to any Rab-al-Maal Mudaraba Profit or Rab-al-Maal Final Mudaraba Profit, as the case may be, DIB shall pay such Additional Amounts as shall result in the receipt by the Trustee of such net amounts of Rab-al-Maal Mudaraba Profit or Rab-al-Maal Final Mudaraba Profit, as the case may be, as would have been receivable by it if no such withholding or deduction had been required.
-To the extent that any such Additional Amounts are paid by DIB pursuant to the Mudaraba Agreement, DIB shall be entitled to recover amounts equal to such Additional Amounts from any amounts (if any) standing to the credit of the Mudaraba Reserve and if, following such recovery a shortfall remains between the amounts standing to the credit of the Mudaraba Reserve and such Additional Amounts paid by DIB (such shortfall, the Additional Amounts Shortfall), DIB shall be entitled to recover amounts equal to such Additional Amounts Shortfall from any Excess Liquidation Proceeds.
+In the event there is any such withholding or deduction in relation to any Rab-al-Maal Mudaraba Profit or Rabal-Maal Final Mudaraba Profit, as the case may be, DIB shall pay such Additional Amounts as shall result in the receipt by the Trustee of such net amounts of Rab-al-Maal Mudaraba Profit or Rab-al-Maal Final Mudaraba Profit, as the case may be, as would have been receivable by it if no such withholding or deduction had been required.
+To the extent that any such Additional Amounts are paid by DIB pursuant to the Mudaraba Agreement, DIB shall be entitled to recover amounts equal to such Additional Amounts from any amounts (if any) standing to the credit of the Mudaraba Reserve and if, following such recovery a shortfall remains between the amounts standing to the credit of the Mudaraba Reserve and such Additional Amounts paid by DIB (such shortfall, the Additional Amounts Shortfall), DIB shall be entitled to recover amounts equal to such Additional Amounts Shortfall from any Liquidation Proceeds (after taking into account amounts equal to the then applicable Dissolution Distribution Amount payable to the Trustee on the Mudaraba End Date pursuant to the Mudaraba Agreement).